Docs

 Node & Deno

-• @nifrajs/nodeserve(app, { port }) bridges to node:http.
+• @nifrajs/node - serve(app, { port }) bridges to node:http.

 • @nifrajs/deno - serves app.fetch on Deno.serve.